libsteve/altece.github.io/about.md

     - An awful language we have to live with.
     - I've heard good things about ECMAScript 6, so hopefully that works out.
 - [AppleScript](http://en.wikipedia.org/wiki/AppleScript)
-    - I learned this just because I thought it was a cool idea, eve if it's not very pratical for "real" programming.
+    - I learned this just because I thought it was a cool idea, even if it's not very pratical for "real" programming.
-    - This is cool in that it is heavily infulenced by [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk), using a VM where the saved program code and the binary running file, along with saved state, are one-in-the-same.
+    - This is cool in that it is heavily infulenced by [Smalltalk](http://en.wikipedia.org/wiki/Smalltalk), using a VM where the saved program code is one-and-the-same wiht the compiled binary code.
     - It had some really interesting ideas as a language.
 It's too bad it never really caught on.